x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/recover-deleted-messages.md

 - Procedures in this topic require specific permissions.
 See each procedure for its permissions information.

 - Single item recovery should be enabled for a mailbox before the item you want to recover is deleted.
-In Exchange 2016, single item recovery is disabled when a mailbox is created.
+In Exchange Server, single item recovery is disabled when a mailbox is created.
 For more information, see [Enable or disable single item recovery for a mailbox](single-item-recovery.md).

 - To search for and recover items, you need the following information:

   - **Source mailbox**: The mailbox being searched.

   - **Target mailbox**: The discovery mailbox in which messages will be recovered.
-Exchange 2016 Setup creates a default discovery mailbox.
+Exchange Server Setup creates a default discovery mailbox.
 In Exchange Online, a discovery mailbox is also created by default.
 If required, you can create additional discovery mailboxes.
 For details, see [Create a Discovery Mailbox](http://technet.microsoft.com/library/bc20285d-35e2-4e49-9bd3-38abf96114ba.aspx).

     > [!NOTE]
     > When using the **Search-Mailbox** cmdlet, you can also specify a target mailbox that isn't a discovery mailbox.
 However, you can't specify the same mailbox as the source and target mailbox.